The key difference between solvent and solute is that the solute is the one to be dissolved while, the solvent is responsible for dissolving it.

 A solution is a homogeneous mixture of two or more substances.
-It is called a homogenous mixture, because the composition is uniform throughout the solution.
-The components of a solution are mainly of two types, solutes and the solvents.
-Solvent dissolves the solutes and form a uniform solution.
+We name it a homogenous mixture because the composition is uniform throughout the solution.
+Also, the components of a solution are mainly of two types, solutes and the solvents.
+The solvent dissolves the solutes and forms a uniform solution.
 So, normally solvent amount is higher than the solute quantity.